kbase/kb_sdk/doc/tutorial/edit_module.md

 Now open up `ui/narrative/methods/filter_contigs/spec.json`.

-This file defines a mapping between our KIDL .spec file and how our parameters will show up in the app's user interface.
+This file defines a mapping between our KIDL `.spec` file and how our parameters will show up in the app's user interface.

 Find line 29 where it says `"your_method"` -- change that to say `"filter_contigs"` instead.

-In the section under `"parameters"`, add an entry for each of our input parameters:
+In the section under `"parameters"`, add an entry for two of our input parameters:

 ```json
 ...